Prospective English teachers will major in English and minor in Education.

 Within these four groups and/or additional electives, English education minors are also required to complete at least one 200-300 level writing or creative writing course and at least one 300 level course matching the following criteria: (1) American literature; (2) Shakespeare; (3) multicultural or world literature; (4) linguistics or grammar; (5) poetry, theatre/drama, or film.

-At the graduate level, students complete either the Master Teacher Fellows (MTF) or the Master Teacher Associates (MTA) program in 13 months, including a semester of student teaching in a local high school for MTFs.
+At the graduate level, students complete either the Master Teacher Fellows (MTF), Master Teacher Associates (MTA), or Master of Educational Studies (MES) program in 13 months, including a student teaching internship in a local high school for MTFs.
 Potential applicants must have at least 24 credit hours in advanced English prior to admission to be considered highly qualified.
-These credit hours should include at least one course in each of the following areas:
+These credit hours may include courses in each of the following areas:

 - American Literature

 For more information about the MTF/MTA/MES programs, see our Overview of Graduate Programs.

 For inquiries related to the English education program, please contact the program coordinator: Dr. Alan Brown